Frequently Asked Questions about CCDB

 To address this problem, take a look at the first checkbox in Admin -> Preferences tab: "Always strip formatting when pasting Phrase text".
 When this checkbox is ticked, it's strips any formatting after a Paste but also has the additional affect of removing ANY formatting that you attempt to apply even after a paste.

 Stripping formatting is really useful if you are copying text from the web or elsewhere and want to remove font, color sizing, etc., so that entries have a uniform appearance.
 However, it can be quite annoying if you just want to make something Bold or Italic.
-If you uncheck this option, you will be able to apply local formatting and have it stick.
-(Note: a bug in versions prior to 1.00b85, caused formatting to be stripped regardless of the setting in this Admin checkbox).

 I'm having trouble viewing the CCDB Introduction Movie...

 • The Intro Movie requires a recent version QuickTime to view.
-Quicktime is free and you can download the latest installer/update at quicktime.com You do NOT need to pay $29.95 for QuickTime Pro, the free version is fine.
+Quicktime is free and you can download the latest installer/update at quicktime.com

 • The movie ends somewhat abruptly.
 Sorry...I know how to edit video but I'm still getting used to the limitations of the screen capture software.

 • If you are still having problems watching, let me know what operating system and browser you are using and I'll see what I can do.
-I've tested it on both Mac OS X 10.4 and 10.5 as well as Windows XP and had no problem as long as Quicktime is install.

 More to come...

-Copyright © 2009, Dedication Technologies, Inc. and William M. Loving
+Copyright © 2024, Dedication Technologies, Inc. and William M. Loving